IN THIS ARTICLE

 - Access to the analytics and miscellaneous fs-related APIs including tree-deletes, permissions modes, and reading/releasing locks (NLM) on files

 With the Observers role, you can grant any user or group the privilege to access the Web UI and read-only APIs with a few exceptions (debug APIs and authentication settings).
-This role is assigned to the "Everyone" group by default on any cluster running a version of Qumulo Core between 2.14.1 or above.
+This role is assigned to the "Everyone" group by default on any cluster running a version of Qumulo Core between 2.14.1 and 3.0.4.

 TIP!
 If needed, you can assign a user both the Data-Administrators and Observers role to give them the ability to manage the data on your Qumulo cluster via the Web UI without giving them full admin access.